SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Similar as for Jona, you can use the following parameters to trigger some of Catos service without using voice commands:

-	assistantCommands: PitstopRecommend *function*, Accept *acceptFunction*, Reject *rejectFunction*, InformationRequest *requestFunction* *command* [*arguments*], ...
+	assistantCommands: PitstopRecommend *function*, Call *callFunction*, Accept *acceptFunction*, Reject *rejectFunction*, InformationRequest *requestFunction* *command* [*arguments*], ...

 All these command actions will be bound to the plugin itself, thereby are available all the time, and only unary functions are supported here.
 By using these actions, you will be able to use Cato with voice output, but no voice control, thereby getting most of the support from Cato, but you have to use an *oldschool* interface to control the strategist actions.
 To *answer* "Yes" to one of the questions of Cato, you must supply a controller function, for example a push button function, to the *Accept* parameter and for "No", you must use the *Reject* parameter.
+A little bit different is the *Call* action.
+This action will activate Cato and will make it the active listening dialog partner for voice control by the push of a button.
+This is similar to issuing the "Hey Cato" activation command.

 Furthermore, you can request a lot of information from Cato about the current race situation.
 Thefore, you can supply the *InformationRequest* parameter multiple times.